friedersinger/finance/README.md

 # README

-This is a Python web application built with the Flask framework.
-The application simulates a stock trading platform where users can buy and sell stocks and view their transaction history.
+The provided Python code is a web application that simulates a stock trading platform.
+The application is built using the Flask web framework and the CS50 SQL library, which allows the application to interact with an SQLite database called "finance.db".

+The code defines several routes that handle different functionality of the application, such as buying and selling stocks, viewing the portfolio, and viewing transaction history.
+When a user buys or sells a stock, the transaction details (user ID, stock symbol, number of shares, and price) are recorded in the "transactions" table of the "finance.db" database.
+This allows the user to view their transaction history and see their current portfolio at any time.
+Additionally, cash transactions are also updated in the "users" table of the same database.

 ## Required Libraries